 - Internal Review.
 Each manuscript received in RiCL is first carefully reviewed by the editors to ensure that it meets the basic requirements specified in the general and stylesheet guidelines, and that it is of sufficient quality to merit external review.
 Manuscripts that do not meet these requirements are not considered for external review.
 The internal review generally takes approximately two weeks.

 - External Review.
 Submissions which meet the basic requirements are then sent out for blind peer review by two experts in the field.
 The external review takes approximately two to four months.
-Reviewers are asked to follow RiCL's general guidelines for the revision of manuscripts.
+Reviewers are asked to follow RiCL's review form for the revision of manuscripts.
 Following the external review, the authors are sent copies of the external reviewers’ comments and are notified as to the decision.

 The review output will be one of the following decisions: